-Improve memory, reduce stress, enrich creativity, sharpen attention, lengthen years of life...
+Improve memory, reduce stress, sharpen attention, lengthen years of life...
 As if there weren't enough reasons to catch those Zzz's each night, sleep proves to have a large impact on weight!

-Lack of Sleep and Weight Gain
+Sleep and Weight Gain

-The largest health problem in the U.S. continues to grow, as one out of every three Americans are considered overweight or obese, subsequently increasing the risk and diagnosis of heart disease, type 2 diabetes, and other chronic conditions.
+The number one health problem America continues to rise, as 1 in 3 Americans are considered overweight or obese.
+This subsequently increases the risk and diagnosis of heart disease, type 2 diabetes, and other chronic conditions.

-The National Sleep Foundation encourages adults to sleep seven to nine hours per night, though the average American obtains an average of six, with research showing individuals who lose out on sleep are more likely to gain weight.
-Ultimately, the link between sleep deprivation and weight gain may be related to the following factors:
+The National Sleep Foundation recommends seven to nine hours of sleep nightly, though the average American sleeps an average of six.
+Research shows individuals who lose out on sleep are more likely to gain weight.

 Unregulated Hunger Hormones

-Sleep deprivation can disturb the efficiency of hunger hormones, also known as leptin and ghrelin.
+Sleep deprivation can disturb the efficiency of hunger hormones, also known as ghrelin and leptin.
 Working together to control appetite, ghrelin stimulates hunger while leptin helps to induce satiety.
 But if they become unregulated, leptin reduces and ghrelin increases, ultimately growing the risk of excessive food intake.

 Following a restless night, you may ride the rollercoaster of emotions, waving the sensitivities of irritability, agitation, and sadness.
 While not all individuals resort to food, some individuals experiencing such feelings turn to food as a comfort mechanism.

 When feeling tired and dealing with low energy, you run the risk of skipping out on a workout.
 Additionally, low energy levels may justify a high-sugar snack or caffeinated beverage for a quick "pick-me-up."

 More Time Awake

-5. Evaluate your room by generating a cool climate, shutting off all lights, and turning off all noise distractions.
+6. Make sure the bedroom is conducive to sleep.
+This includes generating a cool climate, shutting off all lights, and turning off all noise distractions.